QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Fast transforms and kernel computations

 which can be computed at $\calO(n \log n)$ cost and only requires storing the first column of $\mK^{(m)}$ which we denote by $\bk_{m1}$.
 Moreover,

-may each be evaluated at cost $\calO(n \log n)$ where $\odot$ denotes the Hadamard (component-wise) product and $./$ denotes component-wise division.
+may each be evaluated at cost $\calO(n \log n)$ where $\odot$ denotes the Hadamard (component-wise) product and $\odiv$ denotes component-wise division.

-The following code implements these fast Gram matrix operations for the SI-lattice variant.
+The following code implements the fast Gram matrix multiplication $\bu := \mK \by$ and the fast Gram matrix linear system solution $\bv := \mK^{-1} \by$ for the SI-lattice variant.
 It also includes an application of \eqref{eq:ft_next_parts} to update transformed values, i.e., to compute $\tby_\mathrm{full} = \overline{\mV_{m+1}} $ given $\tby = \overline{\mV_m} \by$.
-An analogous code for the DSI-digital net variant is given in Listing \ref{code:dsi_dnet}.
+An analogous code for the DSI-digital net variant is given in Listing \ref{code:DSI_dnet}.

-\lstinputlisting[style=Python,caption={Efficient Gram matrix operations and transform updates for the SI-lattice variant.},label={code:si_lattice}]{si_lattice.py}
+\lstinputlisting[style=Python, caption={Efficient Gram matrix operations and transform updates for the SI-lattice variant.}, label={code:SI_lattice}]{si_lattice.py}